Alumni

 Biography

 Disha completed her bachelor’s degree in international studies in 2016, with a concentration in international development, economic and environmental issues.
-During her time in the program, she completed four co-op terms at various organizations, including SFU, Canada Border Services Agency, Indigenous Services Canada, and Immigration, Refugees and Citizenship Canada.
-These co-op positions allowed her to apply the research, writing, and communication skills she had developed in her classes within a professional setting, and to further develop her client service and decision-making skills.
-Her co-op experiences also led Disha to her position as an Employment and Assistance Worker at the BC Ministry of Social Development and Poverty Reduction, where she assists British Columbians in need.
-Her work involves assessing eligibility for income or disability assistance and providing other forms of support.
-During the three years she has been in this role, she has witnessed first-hand the impact of policy changes on the lives of her clients living in poverty, which sparked her interest in pursuing a Master’s in Public Policy at SFU.
-Currently on educational leave and entering the second year of SFU’s MPP program, Disha’s aspiration is to help make sustainable changes that can improve the lives of Canadians living in poverty, with a particular focus on newcomers.
-She is now on a co-op term with BC Housing working on a project reviewing current definitions of low-income housing.
+During her time in the program, she completed four co-op terms which allowed her to apply the research, writing, and communication skills she had developed in her classes within a professional setting, Her co-op experiences led Disha to her position as an Employment and Assistance Worker at the BC Ministry of Social Development and Poverty Reduction, where she assisted British Columbians in need.
+Her work involved assessing eligibility for income or disability assistance and providing other forms of support.
+During her three years in this role, she witnessed first-hand the impact of policy changes on the lives of her clients living in poverty, which sparked her interest in pursuing a Master in Public Policy at SFU.
+Through her master's program, she started working with BC Housing on various projects such as solutions for homeless encampments, the definition of low income housing, and others.
+As part of her master's studies, she wrote a thesis on the topic of supports for immigrant women experiencing intimate partner violence focusing on policy related solutions for the federal government.
+Following completion of her master’s degree, she moved to Ottawa for a job opportunity where she could apply the knowledge and skills honed from her master’s thesis.
+She has since been working as a Policy Analyst at the Canada Border Services Agency on improving immigration enforcement policies to account for specific considerations related to victims and survivors of gender-based violence to avoid retraumatizing them.

 A highlight of Disha’s undergraduate experiences was the exchange semester she completed at Sciences Po Paris.
-At Sciences Po, she had an opportunity to combine the disciplines of her major (IS) and her extended minor (French) by taking an international studies course entirely in French, while also earning credits transferable to SFU.
-Her semester in France also gave her a chance to experience daily life in Paris and to travel across Europe on weekends with new friends she had made on her exchange.
+At Sciences Po, she had an opportunity to combine the disciplines of her major (International Studies) and her extended minor (French) by taking an International Studies course entirely in French, while also earning credits transferable to SFU.
+Her semester in France also gave her a chance to experience daily life in Paris and to travel across Europe on weekends with new friends she had made on exchange.

 Disha’s advice for future students is to go on exchange (or seek out any other international adventure), and also opt for co-op: “The experiences, skills, and connections you gain outside the classroom are just as important as the ones you gain inside it.
 And a degree in international studies doesn’t necessarily mean you have to work abroad.
 The skills and knowledge you develop through the program can be applied in many careers right here in Canada.”